 Unlike other fields, fractional seconds, “S”, are padded on the right with zero.

-It is a processing error if seconds appear in that part of the SimpleContent region that represents a time zone.
+It is a Processing Error if seconds appear in that part of the SimpleContent region that represents a time zone.

 The count of pattern letters determines the format as indicated in the table.